ABOUT DESIGN HELPS

 - Locality.
 People want to stay in their home villages, close to their families.

 I wanted to help.
 If I had been a doctor I would have done something else perhaps, but my background was in design and clothing.
 I realized that maybe design could provide a way for me to help.
 The natural connection between design and employment was to combine design with handicrafts.

 Handicrafts are a wonderful form of employment for the rural sector.
 You don’t need electricity, you can be mobile and – especially for women – it is important to be able to work at home.
 So that was priority number one taken care of, as well as locality: I was able to take the employment to the people, not the other way round.

 But I realized that handicraft ability was not enough.
 To introduce sustainability, we needed design too.
-Design for employment is a great way to create extra value for the products, which also makes it possible to earn a fair income.
-Secondly, it brings in to the picture creative thinking, which covers the whole chain: development, capacity building, quality, aesthetics, working methods, and so on.
-Design inputs are needed at all these levels!
-We need design for development!
+"Design for employment" is a great way to create extra value for the products, which also makes it possible to earn a fair income.
+Secondly, it brings creative thinking in to the picture , which covers the whole chain: Development, capacity building, quality, aesthetics, working methods, and so on.
+Design inputs are needed at all these levels.

 DESIGNING WITH, NOT FOR.

 The important approach to this is the idea that you design with, not for.
-This means that to help someone somewhere, the target of design is either to help everyday life or to employ, and one of the main things to understand is that design work should be done with the people.
-As with my work with Tikau – our design development starts from the person making the object, using his and her skills, and then builds the framework for the designs.
+This means that to help someone somewhere, the target of design is either to help everyday life or to provide employment.
+One of the main things to understand is that design work should be done with the people.
+To create a design solution you need to understand the needs and challenges of everyday life in those countries.